What is Medieval Philosophy?

 The Renaissance

 Though it used to be common to speak of the Renaissance as a specific period in time after the Middle Ages, this practice has justly gone out of favor.
 The Renaissance is now, correctly viewed as, first and foremost, a movement in literature and the fine arts, overlapping with both the late Middle Ages and early modernity, characterized by an attempt to recover literary and artistic works or methods from classical Greek and Roman antiquity as well as a fascination with Christian antiquity, its martyrs, catacombs, and lesser-known patristic writings.
 In neither secular nor sacred art and literature was the Renaissance purely antiquarian.
-Poets, such as Dante Alighieri (1265–1321), and artists, such as Leonardo da Vinci (1452–1519) and Michelangelo (1475–1564), tried to outdo their classical counterparts.
+Poets (e.g., Dante Alighieri [1265–1321], Giovanni Bocaccio [1313–1373], and Geoffrey Chaucer [d.
+1400]) and artists (e.g., Fra Angelico [1395–1455], Filippo Lippi [1406–1469], Domenico Ghirlandaio [1448–1494], Filippino Lippi [1457–1504], Leonardo da Vinci [1452–1519], Michelangelo [1475–1564], and Raphael [1483–1520]), tried to outdo their classical counterparts.
 Dante, for instance, thinks he surpasses Virgil in poetry.
 In sacred art, the Renaissance was most novel in its attempt to depict and emphasize the humanity of Christ (and the saints) through the perfection of classical naturalistic techniques and application of these to sacred subjects.
+The spirituality of St. Francis (1181–1226), with its emphasis on the humanity of Christ, the empiricism of Aristotle, incorporated into scholastic theology in the thirteenth century, and the rediscovery of classical pagan models in Italy might have all contributed to this new trend in art.

 Humanism

 Late medieval humanism was characterized by an antagonism to the by-then-established Aristotelian methods of formal disputation in the universities and preference for newly discovered antique Latin, Greek, and Hebrew literature, outside the Aristotelian tradition—for instance, from the Greek patristic, Epicurean, Pythagorean, Hermetic, Platonic, or cabalistic traditions.
 Not all humanists, of course, embraced all newly recovered non-Aristotelian traditions.
 For instance, Erasmus and Thomas More did not think much of the hermetic or magical ressourcement of the likes of Ficino and Pico della Mirandola.
-Humanism was also closely associated with the so-called "devotio moderna" (exemplified in Thomas à Kempis's Imitation of Christ), a movement in Catholic devotion, which emphasized the internal and spiritual aspects of devotion over against the external and emotional ones.
-It was critical of the excesses of contemporary academic theology and of popular lay devotion.
+Humanism was also closely associated with the so-called "devotio moderna" (exemplified in Thomas à Kempis's Imitation of Christ), a movement in Catholic devotion, which emphasized the internal and spiritual aspects of devotion over and against the external and emotional ones.
+It was critical of the excesses of contemporary academic theology and of popular lay devotions, such as pilgrimages, indulgences, and rote prayers.

 While humanism as a movement was generally characterized by varying degrees of antagonism to scholasticism, some leading humanists—such as the bishop of Rochester and martyr, St. John Fisher, and the Spanish reformer, Cardinal Francisco Jiménez de Cisneros—combined scholastic learning with the new ressourcement of Greek and Hebrew literature.
 Eventually, as, in the sixteenth and seventeenth centuries, knowledge of Greek came to be the norm for scholars (and even knowledge of Hebrew quite common), and as the practice of speculative grammar and terminist logic started to decline, the distinction between scholastic and humanist mostly faded away.